Celebrate cooler temperatures with one of these three 48-hour getaways to Oklahoma’s top fall foliage hotspots.

 Afternoon—Browse the Museum of the Great Plains, which is home to over 3,000 Plains Indian artifacts from the 20th century, as well as the unique Red River Trading Post, an outdoor replica of local 1830s to 1840s trading posts.
 Browse the 1902 Elgin Depot, as well as a 1926 locomotive, located on the museum grounds and imagine how travel may have been like during Oklahoma’s early years.

 Evening—After a day of exploring, satisfy your appetite at the Meers Store & Restaurant.
 Come prepared to face packed tables, because the top-notch burgers at this popular restaurant gather crowds from all over.
 Each burger is seven inches in diameter and made fresh from the store’s own grass-fed Longhorn herd.
 It comes topped with American cheese, pickles, tomatoes, lettuce, onions and mustard, and pairs perfectly with an ice cold Meers Gold Beer, handcrafted in Oklahoma by Krebs Brewing Company.

-Morning—Wake up early and make the short drive over to Quartz Mountain Nature Park to watch the sunrise and see the shimmering reflections on the granite face of Baldy Point.
-Afterward, head to Quartz Mountain Resort and dine in luxury at the Sundance Café.
-The elegant restaurant offers a comfortable blend of rustic coziness with two large fireplaces that warm up chilly fall visitors.
+Morning—Wake up early and make the short drive over to Quartz Mountain State Park to watch the sunrise and see the shimmering reflections on the granite face of Baldy Point.

 Afternoon—A trip to Medicine Park wouldn’t be complete without walking the quaint cobblestone streets and exploring unique shops and art galleries.
 Browse everything from handmade Native American jewelry to artwork you won’t find anywhere else.
 Grab a hot chocolate and walk along the gentle river that flows through the center of town.